 December 1st, 2017

+With interiors designed by Travis Walton Architecture, the space is an experiment in the role of the designer to “edit luxury” – and provide everything the modern traveller needs – and nothing they don’t.
 The modern traveller isn’t a particular age.
 They don’t buy a particular brand of suitcase, or subscribe to a specific magazine.
 They can’t be defined by the places they travel, or by the people they meet.
 The modern traveller, however, consistently seeks one thing — connection.

 This is something that architect and designer Travis Walton appreciates.
 “I travel a lot for work,” he says.
 “So I’m in hotels all the time, and I’ve started to really focus on what I want.”
 When his multi-disciplinary practice Travis Walton Architecture (TWA) was approached by Tribe hotels to launch its first location, Walton knew it was an opportunity to re-define the Australian hotel typology, based on his own wide range of travel experiences.